agrove21/09-challenge/README.md

 - [Questions](#questions)

 ## Installation
-this is how
+To install, clone the repository and run do this

 ## Usage
-i don't know
+Run the application using free to use

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the BSD 3-Clause license.

 ## Contributing
-khtld
+here they are

 ## Tests
-here
+Test the application using here is how

 ## Questions
-If you have any questions, you can reach me at [annharg@gmail.com](mailto:annharg@gmail.com).
-You can also find more of my work at [aharg](https://github.com/aharg).
+If you have any questions, you can reach me at [annhargrove21@gmail.com](mailto:annhargrove21@gmail.com).
+You can also find more of my work at [agrove21](https://github.com/agrove21).